 The deck shown above will always be a pride and joy for us.
 On this mountainous site without a flat spot in sight, a deck was really a must in order to create outdoor living space.
 Because our clients were far from boring, we knew the deck had to reflect the charm of their home and the personality that they would bring to the space.
 Working with octagonal geometry and incorporating the existing trees into the design made this deck anything but ordinary.
 As for the structure beneath, a deceptively strong foundation and reinforced cantilever allows it to appear to defy gravity as it “floats” over the canyon.
 When building a deck on a steep slope, a civil engineer is sometimes involved to ensure all construction will be strong enough to support it.
 We would say it’s worth the extra effort for a result like this!

 On the complete other end of the spectrum, low decks are making a real comeback as a landscape feature with a modern bent.
 Not only can this style provide a cool transition between house and landscape, even mimicking an interior hardwood floor for a seamless walk-out feel, it can also create added interest by bringing a new material onto the ground plane.

 How low can you go?
 Contemporary flush decking is ultra-hip and totally elegant.
 This style of deck is a new favorite way to incorporate wood into the landscape.
-Contrary to first glance, the wood deck layer is set deeper than it appears below the concrete coping.
 This is because the decking is lifted up on joists, allowing rainwater to flow underneath.
 A special drainage system also ensures that water will not become trapped under the deck where it could cause rot.
-Using matching wood elsewhere in the landscape, as we did in the mantle of the fireplace, creates a cohesive feel throughout.
+Using matching wood elsewhere in the landscape, as we did in the secondary deck, allows for a cohesive feel throughout.